-2013 Instructions for Schedule 500AB Schedule of Related Entity Add Backs and Exceptions
+2021 Instructions for Schedule 500AB Schedule of Related Entity Add Backs and Exceptions

-For taxable years beginning on and after January 1, 2004, corporations are required to add back certain deductions taken on the federal return for interest, royalties and other expenses related to intangible property such as trademarks and patents.
+Corporations are required to add back certain deductions taken on the federal return for interest, royalties, and other expenses related to intangible property such as trademarks and patents.
 A related entity is allowed a subtraction to the extent that any payments it received have been added back to the income of another corporation.